gbif/hp-gb33/financial-support.md

 **The application form can be found here ADD LINK**

 Please note that funding will as a rule not be provided in advance of the meeting but by reimbursement after the meeting.
-Recognizing the lenghty time span between purchase of flight ticket and reimbursement of costs, the GBIF Secretariat offers the opportunity to reimburse flight costs straight after the tickets have been purchased, based on receipts, if needed.
+Recognizing the lengthy time span between purchase of flight ticket and reimbursement of costs, the GBIF Secretariat offers the opportunity to reimburse flight costs straight after the tickets have been purchased, based on receipts, if needed.
 If applicants to not have the means to pre-finance the cost of a flight ticket, they may apply for GBIF to pay the air ticket costs directly.

 Please read the conditions section in the application form carefully.
 Non-compliance may result in loss of future travel reimbursement.